-Frequently Asked Questions About Learning Disability
+Frequently Asked Questions About Learning Disabilities and De Anza Services

 The only way to find out for sure is to have an assessment that includes tests and interviews with someone qualified to diagnose learning disabilities.
 Achievement and ability levels, work and school history, learning style and problems that interfere with learning are part of the evaluation.

 Yes, an assessment is only available to registered De Anza students.

 Usually between 3 and 5 weeks, depending on your availability and how many people are waiting to be tested.
 You can check with the Learning Disabilities Support Team reception desk to find out about how long the wait would likely be until your first appointment.

 No, once you complete your assessment and are eligible, you will not need to do it again.
 You will need to meet with your LD Specialist, who is a learning disabilities specialist, each quarter to continue to receive services.
 For the future, you will have a copy of your testing results for your files and to take to other colleges if you need to.

 Actually, many very intelligent, accomplished people have learning disabilities.
 You might be surprised that Albert Einstein, Thomas Edison, and Whoopi Goldberg are among them.
 The Learning Disabilities Support Team has lists of famous people with names you would recognize.
 Many of the classmates in your classes are likely receiving Learning Disabilities Support services--and you're not even aware of it because the services are confidential.
 Help yourself be successful by using resources available to you.